Luke Sears

 Sears represented [Hampshire County Cricket Club] through the ages 11 to 19.
 Of which the final [under 17 - 19 year] he captained the county to national successes.

 Sears made his List-A debut for the Hampshire Cricket Board in the 1999 NatWest Trophy against Suffolk.
 During the tournament he played a further two matches against Shropshire and Glamorgan.

 Sears also represented the Hampshire Second XI in six matches between 1998 and 1999.

-Since 2001 Luke Sears has been competing at a national level in angling.
-Sears is currently sponsored by Daiwa Sports along with the commercial fishery he co-owns [Hallcroft Coarse Fishery].
-His accolades in angling to date include:
+Since 2001 Sears has been competing at a national level in angling and is an owner of Hallcroft Coarse Fishery.